Ethnic Studies (ETHS)

 ETHS 263.
 African-American History in and through Film.
 3 Units.

 This course focuses on the history of black representation in film and television in the United States.
 In this course, students will be introduced to some of the earliest representations of Black folks on the silver screen as well as learn about emergence of Black cinema (black films made for, by and about Black people) in the 20th century.
 Through this exploration, students will become acquainted with some of the most significant films, actors, and directors in African American history.
 This course will also teach students how to critically analyze how African American history has been depicted in modern and popular "historical" films.
 Students will be encouraged to employ the analysis skills and particularly critical theories of race, gender, and class to examine how filmmakers have presented, and too often distorted, historical events related to the Black experience in the United States.
 Finally, throughout the course, students will be encouraged to think about the ways in which films and television, both in the past and present, have contributed to the constructions of race and racial stereotypes in the United States.
 Films and documentaries will serve as some of the major "texts" of this course.
 Students will be screenings films both at home and in class.
-Offered as AFST 263 and ETHS 263 and HSTY 263.
+Offered as AFST 263, ENGL 263, ETHS 263, and HSTY 263.
 Counts as a Human Diversity & Commonality course.

 ETHS 280.
 History of Modern Mexico.
 3 Units.